Franklinia News and Links

 Historic Bartram's Garden - The Franklinia Story Drawing of flower & fruit, history.
 See other areas of site for more information.

-Historic Bartram's Gardens Franklinia list in alphabetical order.
+Bartram Garden's Census Historic Bartram's Gardens Franklinia list in alphabetical order.
 Taken earlier 2000's.

 Franklinia Alatamaha US Postage Stamp Photo of US Postage Stamp 6¢ 3 Links